adnw-vinc/postiz-pixelfed/README.md

 ## 💖 Sponsored by

-This project is proudly sponsored by **[Adventure Does Not Wait](https://adventuredoesnotwait.com)** - Sustainable outdoor apparel & accessories for adventure seekers.
-GOTS-certified organic cotton clothing designed for those who embrace exploration and protect our planet.
+This project is proudly sponsored by **[Adventure Does Not Wait](https://adventuredoesnotwait.com)** - Sustainable outdoor apparel for adventure seekers.
+Organic cotton clothing designed with real images for those who embrace exploration and protect our planet.
 Don't wait for the perfect moment – start your adventure today!

 ---